-While we embrace the culture of learning and sharing within the organization, I was eager to spread it on a larger forefront with help of communities and informal gatherings.
-It always feels good to connect with like minded people, exchange your ideas and collaboratively grow as a community.
+While we embrace the culture of learning and sharing within the organization, I was eager to spread it to a larger forefront with help of communities and informal gatherings.
+It always feels good to connect with like-minded people, exchange your ideas and collaboratively grow as a community.

-Meet Up on Introduction to AngularJS was born out of such idea.
-This Meet Up is an initiative to help all tech enthusiasts in the town to get hands on the top notch technologies and grow in the rapidly evolving world of mobility.
-Let me share few important discussions and take aways here.
+Meet Up on Introduction to AngularJS was born out of such an idea.
+This Meet Up is an initiative to help all tech enthusiasts in the town to get hands-on the top-notch technologies and grow in the rapidly evolving world of mobility.
+Let me share a few important discussions and takeaways here.

 The Agenda of the Meet Up was